andreas-31/micro-service/README.md

 sudo install hadolint /usr/local/bin/
 ```
 ### Step: Lint Python Code
-pylint will be automatically installed into a Python 3.6 venv (virtual enviroment) during execution of pipeline.
+pylint will be automatically installed into a Python 3.6 venv (virtual enviroment) during execution of pipeline. pylint is listed in the requirements.txt file.
 ### Step: Build Docker Image
 Docker was installed manually on the system.
 The user "jenkins" was added to group "docker" to allow building of docker images.
 ```